A deep-water closure model for surface waves on axisymmetric swirling flows: Introduction

 \section{Introduction}

 Interaction between waves and vortices has long been a source of study in different fields of fluid dynamics, not only due to the beauty of these phenomena, but also owing to the rich physics and variety of applications they have.
 Examples can be found in acoustics~\citep{fetter,nazareko+zabusky+scheidegger,kopiev+belyaev}, geophysical fluid dynamics \citep{buhler+mcintyre} and wave generation by turbulence \citep{lund,cerda+lund}.
 In this paper, we are interested in the interaction between surface waves and free-surface swirling flows, i.e. vortical flows whose upper boundary is not fixed, but is delimited by the free surface of the fluid.
 The corresponding linear perturbation problems are in principle three dimensional (3D) in space, giving rise to computationally costly problems to be solved.
-Simple swirling flows, such as solid-body rotation and a potential vortex, have been considered in \citep{acheson,tophoj+others,jansson+others,bach+others,mougel-2014,mougel-2015,mougel-2017} where the full perturbation equations, including axial dependence, could be addressed using modest computational resources.
+The authors previously studied~\citep{zuccoli+brambley+barkley-2022} the 3D linear perturbation problem for a Lamb--Oseen base flow in a horizontally unbounded region with a finite, non-small depth, using a modal analysis.
+These computations show the difficulty in resolving just normal mode eigenfunctions for extreme parameter values, let alone the difficulties of performing simulations of general time-dependent linear waves over strong vortices in deep water.
+In addition to dealing with the deformed free surface, a substantial difficulty is the need to deal with effectively unbounded horizontal directions, which necessitates implementing some method to eliminate wave reflections at computational boundaries.
+This can be both difficult and computationally costly.
+In order to partially overcome such difficulties, simple swirling flows, such as solid-body rotation and a potential vortex in a finite cylindrical container, have been considered in \citep{acheson,tophoj+others,jansson+others,bach+others,mougel-2014,mougel-2015,mougel-2017} where the full perturbation equations, including axial dependence, could be addressed using modest computational resources.
 Otherwise, due to the numerical expense, waves on more complicated swirling flows have mostly been studied under the shallow-water approximation, resulting in a two-dimensional (2D) problem to solve.

 The shallow-water equations were first derived by~\citet{saintvenant} in order to describe the time-dependent evolution of a fluid free surface without needing to solve the complete Navier-Stokes equations in the bulk of the fluid.
 The shallow-water approximation holds at wavelengths much longer than the fluid depth, but fails rapidly once this condition is not met, and results in non-dispersive waves where all frequencies travel at the same wave speed.
 A first attempt to include the effect of depth, and the associated dispersion in water waves, was carried out by~\citet{boussinesq-1871}, who derived a dispersive wave equation taking into account the effects of depth.
 The Boussinesq equation and subsequent models are all based on the potential flow assumption, as well as the approximation that the free surface is flat and is located at a level, say $z = H$, above a rigid base at $z=0$.
 One strategy for deriving Boussinesq-type equations is to depth average the governing Laplace equation for the velocity potential and then to use integration by parts to link the average potential and the potential evaluated on the free surface.
 By doing so, one can obtain a hierarchy of wave equations that approximate with increasing accuracy the dispersive character of the surface waves propagating on a finite-depth fluid.
 The accuracy of the model is dictated by the truncation in the series of integrals computed.
 In particular, Boussinesq kept only the first three terms in the series coming from integration by parts, obtaining the wave equation